Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees.
-It covers medical expenses and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for workers injured on the job.

 Training Certifications